zextras/tech-doc/source/_includes/_usage/chats.rst

 Moreover, in the Virtual Room tab, users can see at a glance all ongoing and planned meetings involving them.

-To create a new planned meeting, click the :bdg-primary-line:`PLAN A MEETING` button, then enter a name.
+To create a new meeting, click the :bdg-primary-line:`CREATE ROOM` button, then enter a name.
 You will be automatically assigned the role of **Owner**.
 Besides being a :ref:`Moderator
 <chats_moderators_in_rooms>`, an owner can not be removed and is the
 solely person that can delete a Virtual Room.